 Level of Difficulty

 The structural constraints on governance are very high.
-Constraints include extreme poverty, a lack of an educated labor force, lack of economic diversification, severe infrastructural deficiencies, endemic corruption, dysfunctional democratic institutions and proneness to natural disasters and diseases.
+Constraints include extreme poverty, a lack of an educated labor force, lack of economic diversification, severe infrastructural deficiencies, endemic corruption, dysfunctional democratic institutions, and proneness to natural disasters and diseases.

 Sierra Leone remains extremely vulnerable to external and unforeseen developments like changes in commodity prices and pandemics.
+The disruptive shock caused by COVID-19 and Russia’s invasion of Ukraine is severe, as its effect on the economy resulted in increased levels of unemployment, poverty, and food insecurity.

 Structural constraints